Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Food tastes better outside.
 Enjoy dinner and drinks at one of our favorite patios.

 - What’s better than pizza night?
 Pizza on the Prairie!
-Enjoy brick oven pizza topped with farm-fresh veggies and local meats at the Wallace Centers of Iowa on Friday nights.
+Enjoy brick-oven pizza topped with farm-fresh veggies and local meats at Wallace Centers of Iowa on Friday nights.
+Be sure to make reservations.

 - Make BLTs.
 The combination of a juicy homegrown tomato with crunchy lettuce and crispy bacon can’t be beat.